OWASP/CheatSheetSeries/cheatsheets/Prototype_Pollution_Prevention_Cheat_Sheet.md

 ### Use object "freeze" and "seal" mechanisms

-You can also use the `Object.freeze()` and `Object.seal()` APIs to prevent built in prototypes from being modified however this can break the application if the libraries they use modify the built in prototypes.
+You can also use the `Object.freeze()` and `Object.seal()` APIs to prevent built-in prototypes from being modified however this can break the application if the libraries they use modify the built-in prototypes.

 ### Node.js configuration flag